Gujarats/dotfiles/README.md

 ## Environtment Development
 I used this setup for my daily activity work. these are the language that used `go` , `perl` , `javascript` , `php`

+## setup NVIM for .vimrc
+ - copy-paste .vimrc to your home dir
+ - copy-paste nvim/init.vim to ~/.config/nvim/
+ - source ~/.vimrc
+ - :PluginInstall
+ - this should be sufficient to be editor

 NOTE :  Tested on Ubuntu 16.04